Stoke-on-Trent: Councillor representation

-Since the 2015 local elections, no party has had overall control of the city council.
-Following the local elections in May 2019 the council is a Conservative and City Independents coalition.
+Since the 2023 local elections, the council has been controlled by the Labour Party.
+Between 2015 and 2023, no party had overall control of the city council.

 Members of Parliament

 Public services

-The city's acute hospital is the Royal Stoke University Hospital run by the University Hospitals of North Midlands NHS Trust.
+The city's acute hospital is the Royal Stoke University Hospital run by the University Hospitals of North Midlands NHS Trust it is the third biggest hospital in the UK.
 It formerly comprised two sites: the Royal Infirmary and the City General.
 The hospital was rebuilt on the City General site on the A34, London Road.

 Community health services are run by Staffordshire and Stoke-on-Trent Partnership NHS Trust with mental health services provided by North Staffordshire Combined Healthcare NHS Trust.

-Policing in Stoke-on-Trent is provided by Staffordshire Police, which has police stations in Hanley, Bucknall, Burslem, Longton, Stoke and Tunstall.
+Policing in Stoke-on-Trent is provided by Staffordshire Police, which has stations in Hanley, Bucknall, Burslem, Longton, Stoke and Tunstall.
 Stoke-on-Trent Crown Court and Stoke-on-Trent County Court share Stoke-on-Trent Combined Court Centre in Hanley.
 There is no magistrates' court.
-Hearings were held in Fenton Town Hall until it closed in 2012; all magistrates proceedings now take place in Newcastle.
+Hearings were held in Fenton Town Hall until it closed in 2012.
+All magistrates proceedings now take place in Newcastle.

 Statutory emergency fire and rescue service is provided by the Staffordshire Fire and Rescue Service, which has fire stations in Hanley, Longton, Burslem and Sandyford.

 Severn Trent manages Stoke-on-Trent's drinking and waste water.

-The city's main library is the City Central Library in Hanley, which is also home to the city's archives.
-The city council operates eight smaller libraries throughout the city.
-The council also operates sixteen children's centres, nine local service centres and five "one stop shops" for council services.
+Since the 1970s, the city's main library had been the former Hanley Library, later known as the City Central Library & Archives in Bethesda Street, which was home to the city's archives.
+During this period, the City Council operated eight smaller libraries throughout the city.
+In July 2022, it was announced that the Hanley Library building, along with others in the city, would be closed to be sold.
+The city archives would be moved to the Potteries Museum and Art Gallery, an adjacent building with frontages to Bethesda Street and Broad Street.